 FCS have an array of fuel cells, mostly used outside of the home for monitoring, telemetry and marine purposes.
 Although some of their products could be used in the home they are prohibitively expensive, their main USP is the lack of emissions

 A Hydrogen boiler adapted from a Methane model will need to have a UV sensor for the flame, Hydrogen flames produce no electricity like burned Methane.
-In modern Natural gas boilers there is often a electrode that creates a micro voltage from the flame, this process is basically ionised Carbon particles in the flame which conduct a current to the valve or control board to prove the gas is being burned.
+In modern Natural gas boilers, there is often an electrode that creates a micro voltage from the flame, this process is basically ionised Carbon particles in the flame which conduct a current to the valve or control board to prove the gas is being burned.
 If the sensor does not have a voltage then it is either faulty or the gas is not ignited so the valve is closed to prevent unburned fuel from being sent into the appliance and out the flue.

 Hydrogen when burned does not create a voltage because there is no Carbon in the combustion process, it may yield small amounts of Nitrogen Oxides but will predominantly produce simply water vapour.
-The flame is also invisible so a system must be implemented that uses the Ultraviolet, Infrared or similar to safely detect and control the combustion.
+The flame is also invisible so a system must be implemented that uses Ultraviolet, Infrared or similar to safely detect and control the combustion.

-Nox - Nitrogen Oxides can be present in Hydrogen combustion and are a hot (sorry) topic in pollutant and emissions regulations worldwide, the combustion must be controlled to specific parameters around the flame shape, temperature and the airflow.
+Nox - Nitrogen Oxides can be present in Hydrogen combustion and are a hot (sorry) topic in pollutant and emissions regulations worldwide, the combustion must be controlled to specific parameters around the flame shape, temperature and airflow.
 More so than with current gas boilers the combustion and maintenance will be crucial and it should be the case that all boiler owners are required to provide certification annually to show they have been checked by a registered professional.

 Hydrogen burns hotter and faster than Natural gas but as long as it is controlled and stable the majority of modern components should be compatible

-Hydrogen is more prone to leakage, it is much smaller and lighter so any weak points in the supply line is more at risk with Hydrogen or a mix of Hydrogen and Methane than with pure (ish) Methane as we have now.
-Any potential leak will go up quick though as it is so light, unlike Propane for instance that will sink and cause a potentially dangerous trap in a basement or home the Hydrogen will try and find its way to orbit as soon as possible.
-If you're unlucky enough for it to be trapped at high level inside the property it will be an explosive risk so as with Methane an odour will be added.
-It is likely that stricter tightness legislation will be required as a small leak for a Natural gas pipe could release a lot of Hydrogen in a short time before it is detected.
+Hydrogen is more prone to leakage, it is much smaller and lighter so any weak points in the supply line are more at risk with Hydrogen or a mix of Hydrogen and Methane than with pure (ish) Methane as we have now.
+Any potential leak will go up quickly though as it is so light, unlike Propane for instance that will sink and cause a potentially dangerous trap in a basement or home the Hydrogen will try and find its way to orbit as soon as possible.
+If you're unlucky enough for it to be trapped at a high level inside the property it will be an explosive risk so as with Methane an odour will be added.
+It is likely that stricter tightness legislation will be required as a small leak in a Natural gas pipe could release a lot of Hydrogen in a short time before it is detected.

 Hydrogen does not react with the main components of a gas boiler, one thing worth talking about is that it does absorb into Aluminium under certain circumstances.
-With enough heat (over 100°c) and some pressure Hydrogen is naturally drawn into the metal to form a Hydride.
+With enough heat (over 100°c) and some pressure, Hydrogen is naturally drawn into the metal to form a Hydride.
 I don't think it is likely that this process could occur in a domestic appliance as the pressure is not great enough but it is interesting nonetheless.

-Although currently there are no Hydrogen combustion boilers, many of the big names are working on near future releases:
+Although currently there are no Hydrogen combustion boilers, many of the big names are working on near-future releases: